zaidysf/catch-task/README.md

 * MySQL/MariaDB

+## Introduction

+Catch task has 2 ways to access

+* via Console

+    In console, we can access it directly via terminal, we can see list of commands by using below command
+    ```
+    php artisan list
+    ```
+    and see at `order` part

+* via Web

+    In web, we can access it via our favorite browser.
+By default, default host will show us the list of exported order

 ## Installation

 * Clone this repository

 * Copy .env.example to `.env.testing` and `.env`

-* Change values of your `.env.testing` and `.env` as necessary (like redis, db and order source file)
+* Change values of our `.env.testing` and `.env` as necessary (like redis, db and order source file)

-* Start your Redis Server
+* Start our Redis Server

-* Start your MySQL/MariaDB Server
+* Start our MySQL/MariaDB Server

 * Run this command to install dependencies, generate key for laravel and do database migration
     ```